rstruempf/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keinitializespinlock.md

 For more information about spin locks, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563830">Spin Locks</a>.

-Callers of this routine can be running at any IRQL.
+Callers of this routine can be running at any IRQL <= DISPATCH_LEVEL.
 Usually, a caller is running at IRQL = PASSIVE_LEVEL in an <a href="https://msdn.microsoft.com/library/windows/hardware/ff540521">AddDevice</a> routine.

+Between acquiring a spinlock and releasing it, the IRQL is raised to DISPATCH_LEVEL (for executive spinlocks).
+This generally doesn't affect usability, but may limit API access within the spinlock.
+For example, most Unicode string related API calls and FltXyz() functions cannot be called while holding a spinlock.